Skip to Content

 These gene changes can be inherited from parent to child.
 Therefore, it is important to determine if the cause of your LVNC is secondary to gene changes.

-What are LVNC risk factors and complications?
+What are LVNC complications?

 LVNC can cause complications, including: